squat/kilo/README.md

 ## VPN

 Kilo also enables peers outside of a Kubernetes cluster to connect to the VPN, allowing cluster applications to securely access external services and permitting developers and support to securely debug cluster resources.
-In order to declare a peer, start by defining a Kilo peer resource:
+In order to declare a peer, start by defining a Kilo Peer resource:

 ```shell
 cat <<'EOF' | kubectl apply -f -